Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Introduction

 \subsubsection{Acknowledgements}

 This paper was begun during a visit of the first named author to Trinity College Dublin as a Simons visiting Professor.
 He is grateful to that institution for hospitality and also to Ruth Britto and Ricardo Gonzo for conversations during that time.
 Many thanks to Samuel Abreu, Claude Duhr, and Einan Gardi for discussions on their work, to Lance Dixon and Paul Fendley for references to conformal field theory, and to Matija Tapu\v{s}kovi\'{c} for comments on the first version of this paper.
+We thank the anonymous referees for many valuable comments and suggestions.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 724638).
 The second named author was partially supported by ANR grant PERGAMO (ANR-18-CE40-0017).